NRI Banking Services

 Parameter NRE Account NRO Account

-Money deposits and withdrawals.
-In an NRE account, NRIs can deposit money in a foreign currency, which is then converted into Indian currency.
-In an NRO account, the money is deposited in foreign and Indian currency.
-However, it is only withdrawn in Indian currency.
+Money Deposits and Withdrawals In an NRE account, NRIs can deposit money in a foreign currency, which is then converted into Indian currency.
+In an NRO account, funds are deposited in both foreign and Indian currency.
+However, withdrawals are made only in Indian currency.

 Repatriation Unrestricted repatriation of funds for both the principal amount and the interest amount.
 Limited repatriation of an amount of up to 1 million USD per financial year.

 Fund Transfer Can transfer funds to another NRE or NRO account.
-It can be transferred to another NRO account, and to an NRE account; it can be done up to USD 1 million per FY.
+Can be transferred to another NRO account, and to an NRE account up to USD 1 million per financial year.

 Joint Account Holding Can be jointly opened with another NRI.
 Can be opened jointly with another NRI or a resident Indian (a close relative) as stated in the Companies Act, 1956, Section 6.